 - Dosewallips Beach Trail (0.1 miles roundtrip) – With a pedestrian walkway straight from the campground, this lovely little gravel trail leads to a lookout tower on the beach.
 The last part becomes inaccessible during high tides, but is otherwise easy for little legs and could even handle a sturdy stroller.
 We “hiked” this trail at least twice a day on our trip.

-- Willapa National Wildlife Refuge Art Trail (0.25 miles roundtrip) – This was the only hike we ended up doing in the Long Beach area.
+- Willapa National Wildlife Refuge Art Trail (0.25 miles roundtrip) – This was the only hike we did in the Long Beach area.
 Just behind the (closed) Refuge headquarters is a boardwalk with art pieces just off the trail to admire.
 It was a perfect stop before our long drive home.

 Biking: I will be the first to admit that I am not a champion bike rider, nor do I have a lot of endurance, but the relatively flat terrain of the Long Beach Peninsula is perfect for bike rides.